 Far too often students become the object of a teacher's attention due to behavioral issues.
 Far less frequently do we provide our students with attention for positive behavior and achievement.
 For this reason, Spark Academy promotes an atmosphere of positive and restorative reinforcement as the foundation for the personal discipline which we wish to engender in our students.
-While a positive atmosphere cannot preclude all behavioral issues, it can do much to reduce behavioral problems while encouraging students to be their best.
+While a positive atmosphere cannot prevent all havioral issues, it can do much to reduce behavioral problems while encouraging students to be their best.

-To the extent possible, negative student behavior will be addressed privately with the student, though in some cases, this is not possible as in incidents of major disruption or dangerous behavior.
+To the extent possible, negative student behavior will be addressed privately with the student, though in some cases, this is not possible in the event of major disruption or dangerous behavior.